Storytelling for Healing, Storytelling for Justice

 - Is inter-relational and interdependent rather than individualistic.

 - Values the lived experiences of children, families and caregivers as providing indispensable knowledge and wisdom necessary to articulate needed change.

 - Actively involves children, caregivers, and families in creating restorative, transformative, and collaborative systems, including:

 - Community Systems

-We share lived experience (through speaking and writing) with policy makers, community organizers, service providers, and the public to increase understanding of how children’s mental health intersects with other aspects of the lives of children, their families and communities and to advocate for positive policy change surrounding these issues.
+- We share lived-experience (through speaking and writing) with policy makers, community organizers, service providers, and the public to increase understanding of how children’s mental health intersects with other aspects of the lives of children, their families and communities and to advocate for positive policy change on these issues.

 Our Areas of Policy Focus

 - Dismantling the Cradle-to-Prison Pipeline and School-Prison Nexus that disproportionately targets Black, Indigenous and Youth of Color; youth with disabilities, LGBTQIA youth, youth in foster care and youth living in poverty – particularly in cases of intersectional oppression.

 - Centering the knowledge and wisdom of mothers in the envisioning and creating of restorative and collaborative systems for our children.

 - Community Centered Participatory Research and Collaborate Community Research